-OVERVIEW: Sidgmore focuses its disease related grantmaking on the fields of audiology and cardiology.
+OVERVIEW: Sidgmore’s disease-related grantmaking focuses on the fields of audiology and cardiology.

 IP TAKE: Sidgmore looks for organizations that can demonstrate replicability as well as measurable and sustainable results for their work.
 This may make it difficult for groups conducting innovative or unproven work to gain funding.

-PROFILE: The Sidgmore Family Foundation was established to honor the legacy of internet entrepreneur John Sidgmore, who passed away at the age of 52, of kidney failure.
-Many may recall that it was Sigmore who disclosed WorldCom’s multi-billion dollar accounting fraud scandal, regarded as one of the worst corporate crimes and largest bankruptcy filings in history.
+PROFILE: The Sidgmore Family Foundation was established to honor the legacy of internet entrepreneur John Sidgmore, who passed away at the age of 52.
+Many may recall that it was Sidgmore who disclosed WorldCom’s multi-billion dollar accounting fraud scandal, regarded as one of the worst corporate crimes and largest bankruptcy filings in history.
+The foundation aims to “to find creative and innovative solutions so that people may achieve their full potential and become responsible, healthy and productive members of society.”
+Its four main areas of interest are education, medicine, entrepreneurship, and Washington DC.

 The Sidgmore Family Foundation accepts unsolicited letters of inquiry throughout the year.
 If an applicant is invited to submit a full proposal, Sidgmore suggests the use of the Washington Regional Association of Grantmakers’ Common Grant Application.